CongSheng/SpikingConvNN-AudioClassification/README.md

 modification directly on the script.

 ## Future Works
+This project is limited in its scope and more can be done to improve it.
+Some of the future directions include:
 1. Implemention and test of hardware implementation.
 2. Multi-objective optimization (Accuracy, sparsity and hardware resources).
 3. Online optimization.

-## Acknowledgements
+## Citations and Acknowledgements
-This work is built upon the great works of others, some of them are listed below.
-However, for the full list of references, please do refer to the bibliography of the original publication.
-Do also cite this work if you think it is helpful in your work!
+This repository can be slightly messy, but hope that you are still able to get the script to wor.
 If you have any questions or feedback, do email me (leowcs AT umich.edu) or drop me a Linkedin message.
+If this has been useful for your work, do cite it and feel free to let me know too!
+Cheers!

 C. S. Leow, W. L. Goh, and Y. Gao, “Sparsity through spiking convolutional neural network for audio classification at the edge,” IEEE
 Int.
 Symp.
 Circuits Syst.
-(ISCAS), 2023, pp. 1‑5.
+(ISCAS), 2023, pp. 1‑5.\
 [Citation will be updated once proceeding becomes available.]

+This work is built upon the great works of others, some of them are listed below.
+However, for the full list of references, please do refer to the bibliography of the original publication.
 Other useful works:\
 snnTorch: https://github.com/jeshraghian/snntorch/tree/master \
 Brevitas: https://github.com/Xilinx/brevitas \